SPRING, Texas (KTRK) -- A babysitter could face charges after a massive fire erupted at a Spring motel as children inside were playing with a lighter.

 Seven people, including two children, were transported to hospitals for smoke inhalation after the blaze engulfed the building, leaving a massive hole in the roof.

-The fire also spread to an adjacent building through a common attic space.
+The fire later spread to an adjacent building through a common attic space.